5 Ways to Beat a Non-Compete Agreement in New York

 Ottinger Employment Lawyers Can Help withNon-Compete Agreements

-New York non-compete agreements are widely misunderstood and many of them are unenforceable.
-This is because New York strongly disfavors non-compete agreements and courts will not enforce them unless a company can overcome a presumption of unenforceability.
+New York non-compete agreements are widely abused and overused.
+Most of them are not enforceable because New York disfavors them.
+New York courts will only enforce them in only very rare limited situations.

 Ottinger Employment Lawyers have been assisting executives with non-compete issues since 1999.
 Submit the short form below to get started with a consultation.

-Our attorney, Robert Ottinger is an expert when it comes to non-compete agreements in New York.
-Watch the short video below to find out if your non-compete is enforceable.
+If you have questions about non-compete agreements in New York, our attorney, Robert Ottinger is an expert when it comes to non-compete agreements in New York.

 If you would like to get in contact with a New York employment law attorney, contact us today.